 6.1 The adoption of the Stadium Village Development Framework as a Supplementary Planning Document will help facilitate the planning and regeneration of Stadium Village in accordance with the planning policies for the area.
-The framework will be used by developers as a basis for preparing detailed proposals for Stadium Village and would be afforded weight as a material consideration when determining future planning applications.
+The framework is available for use by developers as a basis for preparing detailed proposals for Stadium Village and would be afforded weight as a material consideration when determining future planning applications.